sizwemorrismnothoza/iTunesSearch/README.md

 ## About <a name="about"></a>

-iTunes Search is a Reach and node fullstack app.
-The user can enter a search term and also select the media type (eg. audio book, music, music videos, books ect)
+iTunes Search is a app that allows the user to search the iTunes api.
+The user can enter a search term and also select the media type (eg. audio book, music, music videos)

 ## Download Installation <a name="install"></a>